fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/distribution/certified-distribution.rst

 DISTRIBUTION      FusionDirectory 1.2      FusionDirectory 1.3
 ================= ======================== =======================
-Debian Jessie     need a support contract  need a support contract Debian Stretch    not supported            supported Debian Buster     not supported            supported
+Debian Jessie     need a support contract  need a support contract Debian Stretch    not supported            not supported Debian Buster     not supported            supported
 ----------------- ------------------------ -----------------------
-Ubuntu 16.04 LTS  need a support contract  supported Ubuntu 18.04 LTS  not supported            supported Ubuntu 20.04 LTS  not supported            work in progress
+Ubuntu 16.04 LTS  need a support contract  need a support contract Ubuntu 18.04 LTS  not supported            supported Ubuntu 20.04 LTS  not supported            work in progress
 ----------------- ------------------------ -----------------------